krueger71/inv8080rs/README.md

 ## Running the emulator

+Clone the repo and build the emulator with `cargo build --release`.

 The game rom cannot be distributed here for copyright reasons.
 Sound samples are available in the [assets](assets)-folder.
-Sounds were created by the author at [jsfxr](https://sfxr.me/) with the same copyright as the code.
+Sounds were created at [jsfxr](https://sfxr.me/) with the same copyright as the source code.
 Sounds could be customized with other samples if filenames and format are kept as-is (8-bit mono 11025Hz).

 Sounds and the game rom should be located in a common folder called `assets` as a sub-directory in the current working directory.
 The game rom should be in one single file called `invaders.rom`, with the whole program in correct order.
-Then execute the binary `inv8080rs` to start the emulator.
+Then execute the binary `./target/release/inv8080rs` directly or do `cargo run --release` to start the emulator.

 ## Design notes